Greetings! Students from the Halls of NUS, are you tired of the hassle of managing your contacts?

 Format: edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…

-.
+INDEX.
 The index refers to the index number shown in the displayed person list.
-The index must be a positive number 1, 2, 3, …t/
+The index must be a positive number 1, 2, 3, …t/ without

 specifying any tags after it.Examples: